 that is equal to 1 for all observations in group 1 plus the observations in group 2 in

 Ethiopia, Ghana, and Honduras (countries 1, 2, and 3).
-In this simulation, we are not going to add any treatment effect.
+In this simulation, we are not going to add any treatment effect - so the null hypothesis is true.
 Generate

 an outcome variable y2